Death of Ruby Princess passenger lifts Australia's toll

 It's the first Covid-19 death to be reported in Australia since May 5.

-The ship had returned to Australia after a trip to New Zealand which included stops in Dunedin, Wellington and Akaroa.
+The ship had returned to Australia after a trip to New Zealand which included a stop in Akaroa.

 "It's upsetting to know people are still perishing, dying from this horrible virus and we can't imagine what families are going through," NSW Premier Gladys Berejiklian told reporters.